 The Movement Disorders Team has extensive experience with the full range of these disorders.

-At West Virginia University we take a team approach to movement disorders to obtain accurate diagnoses and implement the most appropriate treatments.
+WVU Medicine takes a team approach to movement disorders to obtain accurate diagnoses and implement the most appropriate treatments.
 The team has a wide range of expertise and experience in delivering every mode of advanced treatment.
 Some patients will need to see just one physician on the team; others may see several.
 A great advantage of a team approach is that the physicians can pool their knowledge and the benefit of their years of medical experience to collectively address each patient’s problem.

 A neurologist who specializes in movement disorders makes the initial assessment and in many cases will be the only specialist a patient needs to see.